MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 ### Disabling PDF support

-If you need to disable the PDF support in Office apps for Word, Excel, and PowerPoint, you can do so by using an Office setting under **User Configuration/Administrative Templates/Microsoft Office 2016/Microsoft Save As PDF and Save As XPS add-ins**:
+If you need to disable the PDF support in Office apps for Word, Excel, and PowerPoint, you can do so by using a Group Policy Office setting under **User Configuration/Administrative Templates/Microsoft Office 2016/Microsoft Save As PDF and Save As XPS add-ins**:

 - **Use the Sensitivity feature in Office to apply sensitivity labels to PDFs**